Stubborn Kind of Fellow

-"Stubborn Kind of Fellow" is a 1962 song recorded by Marvin Gaye for the Tamla label.
+"Stubborn Kind of Fellow" is a song by the American soul singer Marvin Gaye, released in 1962 by Motown's Tamla label.
 Co-written by Gaye and produced by William "Mickey" Stevenson, "Stubborn Kind of Fellow" became Gaye's first hit single, reaching the top 10 of the R&B chart and the top 50 of the Billboard Hot 100 in late 1962.

 Recording

 By summer 1962, Marvin Gaye had recorded for Tamla Records, a subsidiary of Motown Enterprises, for a year with limited success.
 The previous summer, Gaye released his first LP, The Soulful Moods of Marvin Gaye, an album of jazz and pop standards that failed to crack the charts.
 He had also released a total of three singles, all of which also failed to enter the Billboard charts.
 According to some within the label, he was considered "the least likely hit maker".
 During 1961, Gaye had spent time on the road as a drummer for fellow Tamla act, The Miracles, and had also drummed for blues artist Jimmy Reed, earning $5 weekly.
 In early 1962, Gaye scored his first major success as a songwriter, composing music with producer Mickey Stevenson and George Gordy on The Marvelettes' top 40 hit, "Beechwood 4-5789".

 Though he had initially wanted to avoid the rhythm and blues market, Gaye figured it was his only way to establish himself as a crossover pop act, and reluctantly agreed to record a song in that style.
 Hiring Stevenson and Gordy, Gaye wrote and composed a song that fit his sometimes moody attitude, titling it "Stubborn Kind of Fellow" after Berry Gordy suggested some piano chord changes to Gaye.
 In a 1982 interview conducted in Europe, Gaye recalled "Berry heard me playing it on the piano.
 He came over and he said something to the effect of, 'I like that melody but can you do something else with it.'
 That was my first power encounter with him.
 I remember he wanted me to change some chords.
 I had a brief argument with him as to why I thought it should remain the way I wrote it.
 In any event, I changed things his way."